Apple Pay

 Introduction

-There are several implementation options for Google Pay™ that support both CRYPTOGRAM_3DS and PAN_ONLY authentication methods.
+There are several implementation options for Google Pay™ that support both CRYPTOGRAM_3DS

-Payment option Description
+Payment option | Description |

-From your mobile application Payment is made from your mobile application installed on customer's mobile device.
+From your mobile application | Payment is made from your mobile application installed on customer's mobile device.
 In this scenario the application requests encrypted data from Google Pay.
 This data must be sent to the payment gateway.
+See also redirection to ACS.
+Please reference to the respective Google Pay documentation: |

-From a Web payment page on your side Payment is made from a Web page.
+From a Web payment page on your side | Payment is made from a Web page.
 In this case, the merchant requests the encrypted payment data from Google Pay.
 Then the merchant must send this data to the payment gateway.
+See also redirection to ACS. |

-From a Web payment page located on the side of the payment gateway Payment is made from a Web page.
+From a Web payment page located on the side of the payment gateway | Payment is made from a Web page.
 In this case, the merchant redirects the customer to the payment page on the payment gateway side.
-In this case, the merchant redirects the customer to the payment page on the payment gateway side, and must meet Google Pay requirements:
+In this case, the merchant redirects the customer to the payment page on the payment gateway side, and must meet Google Pay requirements: |

 Integration schemes